DaneshjouLab/AutoGKB/src/variant_extraction/README.md

 This module orchestrates the entire workflow.

 `main()`:
-Initializes the OpenAI client with the API key from the environment.
+- Initializes the OpenAI client with the API key from the environment.
-Downloads and extracts PharmGKB data using data_download.download_and_extract_zip.
+- Downloads and extracts PharmGKB data using data_download.download_and_extract_zip.
-Loads and prepares the variant annotation dataset using data_processing.load_and_prepare_data.
+- Loads and prepares the variant annotation dataset using data_processing.load_and_prepare_data.
-Processes a subset of the DataFrame (e.g., 5 rows) to fetch NCBI data using data_processing.process_dataframe.
+- Processes a subset of the DataFrame (e.g., 5 rows) to fetch NCBI data using data_processing.process_dataframe.
-Creates a JSON schema using api_processing.create_schema.
+- Creates a JSON schema using processing.create_schema.
-Processes API responses to extract gene data using api_processing.process_responses.
+- Processes API responses to extract gene data using processing.process_responses.
-Aligns and compares datasets using variant_matching.align_and_compare_datasets.
+- Aligns and compares datasets using variant_matching.align_and_compare_datasets.
-Calculates match statistics for various fields and grouped match rates by PMID.
+- Calculates match statistics for various fields and grouped match rates by PMID.
-Saves output DataFrames to CSV files (DF_NEW_CSV_PATH, OUTPUT_CSV_PATH).
+- Saves output DataFrames to CSV files (DF_NEW_CSV_PATH, OUTPUT_CSV_PATH).
-Generates visualizations using visualization module functions.
+- Generates visualizations using visualization module functions.
-Prints match statistics and attribute match table to the console.
+- Prints match statistics and attribute match table to the console.

-## Setup and Running

-### Install Dependencies:
-`pip install -r requirements.txt`

-### Set Environment Variable:

-Set the OPENAI_API_KEY environment variable with your OpenAI API key.

 ## Run the Project:
 `python main.py`